StamusNetworks/scirius/README.rst

 Please note, that the name of the Suricata (set during edition of the object) must be equal to the ``host`` key present in Elasticsearch events.
 It can also be edited here: scirius -> suricata -> edit.

+To be able to delete generated alerts from scirius in elasticsearch the delete-by-query plugin is needed

+This plugin can be installed using the plugin manager:

+sudo bin/plugin install delete-by-query

 Link with Kibana
 ----------------